plandes/deepnlp/doc/md/movie-example.md

 uses the `DatasetFactory` to create a dataframe containing the label and the natural language text used to test and train the model.

-The [domain.py] file also defines a `MovieReview` domain container class that has the polarity positive or negative feed back for each review.
+The [domain.py] file also defines a `MovieReview` container class that has the polarity positive or negative feed back for each review.
 All we need to do is to extend [FeatureDocument] and add the label to get the complete domain feature document for our application.
 This class is used by `MovieReviewFeatureStash`, that handles the work of parsing the text in to features and extends ([DocumentFeatureStash]) to use parser to create instances of `MovieReview` feature documents with the polarity (positive or negative